rkuo/angular-guide/README.md

 ## step-4-controller

 A controller construct model and publish it to view along with callback methods.
 The view is a projection of the scope onto the template.
-In the [later part of guide](http://docs.angularjs.org/guide/scope), it defines scope. "scope is an object that refers to the application model.
+In the [later part of guide](http://docs.angularjs.org/guide/scope), it defines scope: "scope is an object that refers to the application model.
 It is an execution context for expressions.
 Scopes are arranged in hierarchical structure which mimic the DOM structure of the application.
 Scopes can watch expressions and propagate events."
 Scope is defined in js.

+=>>insert controller picture here

 HTML sets up the template of webpage, Controller provides the value and behavior of the elements.
 Scope provides the context and connects View and Controller.
 There are two different scopes: MyCtrl and action.